eugenia1984/english/glossary.md

 - **favorite lunch spot**: refers to a preferred place where someone likes to have their lunch.

 - **features** refer to the various functions, parts, or aspects of the software.
 Each feature, like a login process or a payment system, is a specific capability or function that the software offers.
+For example:

+`One feature of VS Code is the ability to integrate with Git.` -> This refers to a specific capability that VS Code offers to its users.

 - **Feel groggy**: is an informal term that means to feel weak, tired, or not fully awake, often as a result of poor sleep or waking up suddenly.
 For example: ``I feel groggy if I don't get enough sleep``, meaning: describes feeling tired due to lack of sleep.